-A comma-separated list of zero to five special characters giving more details about the message.
-If no Comment characters are given, the message (along with accompanying messages), is intended to be self-explanatory.
+A list of zero to five characters giving more details about the message.
+If no comment characters are given, the message (along with accompanying messages), is intended to be self-explanatory.
 The possible Comment characters are:

 - A An additional description of the message is given at the end of the message table. - Diagnostic or Internal error.
 These errors are very unlikely to occur and may indicate a more severe problem is at hand or that some unexpected internal condition occurred.
-The user should refer to accompanying messages, if displayed, for a further explanation of the problem.
+The user should refer to accompanying messages if displayed, for a further explanation of the problem.
 These messages should be logged and reported to the system administrator. - H Host specific messages will accompany these messages.
-The host specific messages should provide additional information as to the cause of the condition. - N Network related message.
-The user should refer to the appropriate NetEx or system documentation for a further explanation of the problem.
-These messages should be logged and reported to the system administrator unless it is obvious that the network condition is temporary and for a known reason.
-These messages could possibly be a sign of a network interruption of some kind. - R Retriable error condition.
-The command used to generate this error can be retried at some later time without fear of a fatal condition occurring.
+The host specific messages should provide additional information as to the cause of the condition. - I Internal error; contact NESi Support. - N Network related message.
+In a NETEX environment, the user should refer to the accompanying NETEX message that is displayed for a further explanation of the problem.
+These messages should be logged and reported to the system administrator unless it is obvious that the NETEX condition is temporary and for a known reason.
+These messages could possibly be a sign of a network interruption of some kind.

+R Retriable error condition.
+The command used to generate this error can be re-tried at some later time without fear of a fatal condition occurring.